The COS optics correct for the spherical aberration of the HST

 MFWFEs are required to reproduce the absorption features observed in stellar spectra obtained with COS.
 Figure 3.6

 shows model LSFs computed for grating G130M at 1309 Å. The solid line represents a model incorporating the spherical aberration of the HST

 OTA.
 It is well-fit by a Gaussian with FWHM = 6.5 pixels.
-The dot-dash line represents a model that includes the MFWFEs at the original lifetime position while the dashed line represents a model that also includes the MFWFEs at the second (new) lifetime position.
+The dot-dash line represents a model that includes the MFWFEs at the original lifetime position while the dashed line represents a model that also includes the MFWFEs at the second lifetime position.
 The model at the original lifetime position has a FWHM of 7.9 pixels, slightly larger than that of the solid curve, and broad non-Gaussian wings.
 The model at the second lifetime position has a very similar FWHM.
 The non-Gaussian wings can hinder the detection of closely-spaced narrow spectral features.
-Model LSFs for all of the COS gratings at the original lifetime position are available on the COS Web site
+Model LSFs for all of the COS gratings at the original and second lifetime positions are available on the COS website

 When a substantial fraction of the power in an LSF is transferred to its extended wings traditional measures of resolution, such as the FWHM of the line core, can be misleading.
 For example, an observer assuming that the resolving power R

 = 16,000 at 1200 Å quoted for the G130M grating represents the FWHM of a Gaussian would mistakenly conclude that COS can resolve two closely-spaced narrow absorption features, when in fact it may not be able to.
 Nevertheless, the FWHM is a convenient tool, and we use it to describe the COS gratings in tables throughout this handbook.
 When using these tables keep in mind that the quoted resolving power R

 is computed from the empirically-determined FWHM of the line core, and careful modeling may be needed to determine the feasibility of a particular observation or to analyze its result.